Adriana Ocampo: Early life and education

 Adriana C. Ocampo Uria was born on January 5, 1955, in Barranquilla, Colombia.
 Her mother is Teresa Uria Ocampo, and her father is Victor Alberto Ocampo.
 Her family moved to Buenos Aires, Argentina, and then emigrated to Pasadena, California, in 1970, at the age of 14, where she was able to study physics and calculus.
 During high school, Ocampo was part of the Jet Propulsion Laboratory (JPL) troop 509.
 In 1973, while a junior in high school, she got a summer job at the JPL, where she analyzed images sent by the Viking spacecraft.
-In 1980, Ocampo attained U.S. citizenship.
+In 1980, Ocampo (run)attained U.S. citizenship.

 She began her higher education in aerospace engineering at the Pasadena City College while participating in a Jet Propulsion Laboratory sponsored program.
 Ocampo then transferred to California State University, where she changed her major.
 Ocampo earned her B.S. degree in geology from California State University, Los Angeles in 1983 while working at the Jet Propulsion Laboratory.
 In 1983, after graduation, she accepted a full-time job at there as a research scientist.
 She earned her Master in Science. degree in planetary geology from California State University, Northridge, in 1997, and she finished her Ph.D. at the Vrije Universiteit in Amsterdam.